6 Year-End Email Appeals That Are Sure to Flop

 - Last donation date

-Your year-end appeal will have its own specific messaging, branding and images that move people to give back this holiday season.
-But if your special message directs them to a generic donation page, supporters can quickly lose the emotional push inspired by your email’s copy, images and storyline.
+Your year-end appeal should have specific messaging and branding that underlines the importance of making a gift during the holiday season.
+But if your uniquely-branded message directs a donor to a generic donation page, supporters can quickly lose the emotional push inspired by your email copy, images, and narrative.

 Instead, connect your special appeals to a custom donation form that reiterates the same branding, images, and copy.
 Consistency between your appeal and donation page enables you to sustain the emotional momentum your appeal helped create.
-This way, you’ll be able to maximize your conversion rate for that email appeal.Read Next: Only One Donation Form?
-You Might Be Missing Out
+This way, you’ll be able to maximize your conversion rate for that email appeal as part of maximizing your end of year giving campaign.

-Pro Tip: But wait, there’s another way you can use customized donation pages to help generate better returns during the holidays.
-If you segment your donor database by past average gift amounts, you can send each group of donors to different donation forms with appropriate default gift ranges.
-You can use this information to motivate specific groups of supporters to upgrade their gift amount without inadvertently downgrading larger donors.
+You can also use customized donation pages for specific donor segments to help drive higher returns.
+For example, if you segment your donor data by past gift amounts, you can send each group of donors to different donation forms with appropriate default gift ranges.
+Knowing how to create data-driven donor segments plays well into your year-end strategy as it can help motivate targeted supporter groups to upgrade their gift amount without inadvertently downgrading larger donors.

 Flop #4: The Appeal that Isn’t Mobile-Responsive

-This one can be a bit more difficult to implement, but it’s worth keeping in mind even if it can’t be addressed this year.
-66 percent of emails are now read on a mobile device, and people are quick to delete or unsubscribe from messages that aren’t optimized for smaller screens.
-Accordingly, a year-end appeal that doesn’t format properly on smartphones or tablets has an extremely high chance of going unread.
-And if it goes unread, well…it won’t generate donations.
+Has learning how to make your nonprofit mobile friendly crossed your mind at some point?
+This one can be a bit more difficult to implement, but it’s worth keeping in mind even if it can’t be addressed right away.
+A recent study found that during a year-long period, 55% of emails were opened on mobile devices and another report stated that people are quick to delete or unsubscribe from messages that aren’t optimized for smaller screens.3,4

-During the holiday season, you definitely don’t want to leave all those mobile donations on the table.
-To improve your chances of getting smartphone-using readers to your donation page, make sure your email appeals are beautifully formatted for small screens.
+To improve your chances of getting smartphone users to your donation page, make sure your email appeals are beautifully formatted for small screens.

-Here are a few ways you can optimize your appeal for the mobile experience:
+Here are a few ways you can optimize your email appeal and streamline the mobile giving experience:

 - Make sure to use 16px as a minimum font size for body copy, and 22px for headlines

-- Make your CTA touch-friendly by making the button at least 44 x 44 pixels
+- Make your CTA touch-friendly by using a button instead of a hyperlink and making sure the button is at least 44 x 44 pixels so they can easily tap to take action

 Flop #6: The Appeal that Ignores Donors

-- An annual impact report to show what your organization achieved this past year
+- An annual impact report to show what your nonprofit organization achieved this past year

 - The results of your holiday campaign and its impact on your mission